Constellation-Labs/documentation-hub/validate/setup-guides/gcp/sg.md

 We now will go through the steps required to lock down our new Google Cloud Platform instance.

-We will setup the instance's firewall SG to only allow inbound connections necessary for our Node to operate properly.
+We will setup the instance's firewall SG to only allow inbound connections necessary for our node to operate properly.

 Our outbound rules will be setup to only allow connections that were initiated from the instance.